ewylson/AdvancedMobGriefing/README.md

 Despite the fact that the plugin was developed for personal use, the decision was made to release it to the public.

+The plugin _does not interrupt the entity explosion event, but only clears the list of blocks that the explosion should destroy_.
+This achieves the same effect as the normal `gamerule mobGriefing false` command, so that particles, sounds and other explosion effects are played correctly.

 ## Supported Versions and Platforms

 AdvancedMobGriefing currently supports Minecraft Java Server v1.20.4 based on [Paper](https://papermc.io/) or [Spigot](https://www.spigotmc.org/wiki/about-spigot/).